Sandra Brown Turner, Director

 Harmony Swenson, Supervising Teacher

-I am a native Memphian and my husband and I have a two-year-old daughter.
+I am a native Memphian and my husband and I have a high-school daughter.
 I received my B.S.
 Ed. in early childhood education in 1999 here at the University of Memphis.
 After teaching with Memphis City Schools and Shelby County Schools I was pleased to come in 2001 as the kindergarten teacher and become a part of the unique and magical environment of Lipman School.
 I am currently pursuing my Master's degree in Instruction and Curriculum Leadership.

 Jan Kidder, Supervising Teacher

 Montessori I, 3, 4 and 5 year olds

 I am a native Texan and received my undergraduate degree from the University of Dallas in 1976.
 After receiving my Master's degree from Vanderbilt University in 1979, I adopted Tennessee as home and I have been teaching in Memphis ever since.
 I hold an American Montessori Society Pre-Primary certificate from Memphis Montessori Institute, and have taught in Montessori schools, Memphis City Schools, and adjunct for Southwest Tennessee Community College.
 I have been the Supervising Teacher in the Montessori I classroom at Lipman School since 2000.